Ghustwb/MobileNet-SSD-TensorRT/README.md

 **TODO:**

 ~~1.serializing model will cost a lot of time, if could save the result of serializing model to disk, it will be more convenient~~

 2.I think the cost of inference is not good,I want to change the architecture.If I succeeded,I will push it

+3.I found that same code get different result in gtx1080 and tx2.
+WHY?????